Jelili Atiku: Career

 Atiku's work focuses on human rights and social justice issues, which have oftentimes brought him in conflict with agents of state.
-After a performance in his hometown of Ejigbo on the 18th of January, he was arrested and charged to court.
+After a performance in his hometown of Ejigbo on 18 January, he was arrested and charged to court.
 The performance, titled Aragamago Must Rid This Land of Terrorism was motivated by a brutal attack on some three women in Ejigbo which he believed was "an abomination" for which the king must perform a public ritual.
 He was eventually cleared of wrongdoing in the case after pressure was mounted by local and foreign artists and organisations.

 In 2012, Atiku collaborated with Helene Aurell (Swedish artist), Nigel Wells (UK/Swedish artist) and PålGunnäs (Norwegian artist) at a performance he titled, “In (ut) Flöde”.
 He also had collaborations with other artists like Graham Martin at Scarborough, York (United Kingdom); and TOGYG, an artists group run by Bangor Greadigol, based in North Wales.

 In 2015, he won the prestigious Prince Claus Award.

 In 2017, he was one of the artists representing Nigeria at the Venice Biennale, in Italy.